Get insider access

 -0.33 dB

-Using the 'JLab Signature' EQ, which produces the flattest EQ, they have a bass-rich sound profile.
-Mixes have extra rumble, punch, and boom, well-suited to genres like EDM and hip-hop.
+Using the 'JLab Signature' EQ preset, which produces the flattest frequency response, these earbuds have a bass-rich sound profile.
+Mixes have extra rumble and boom, which makes them a great choice if you love to feel the punch of EDM kick drums.
 Vocals and instruments sound clear and present, but a dip in the mid-mid nudges them toward the back of the mix.
-To adjust their sound, you can choose between two other EQ presets using the headphones' onboard controls: 'Βalanced', which the manufacturer describes as 'even sound with no additional enhancements' or 'Βass Βoost', which delivers a more exaggerated bass response.
+A dip and peak in the mid-treble can render sibilants like S and T sounds dull or piercing depending on their pitch.
+To adjust their sound, you can choose between two other EQ presets using the headphones' onboard controls: 'Βalanced,' which the manufacturer describes as "even sound with no additional enhancements" or 'Βass Βoost,' which delivers a more exaggerated bass response.

 8.8